bharathipriyan08/workshop1/README.md

 ```
 /*
 Workshop on developing an android application to pass the data between the activities using Intent .
-Developed by: Akash
+Developed by: Bharathi
-Registeration Number : 212221040010
+Registeration Number : 212221040028
 */
 ```
 ### In activity_main.xml